clarkbw/indexed-db-storage/doc/indexed-db-storage.md

 ```

 #### all()
-This function returns all the objects stored in this `ObjectStore` as an array.
+This function returns all the objects stored in this `ObjectStore` as an Array.

 example: